Cantonese cuisine: Lou mei

-A typical dish may consist of offal and half an order of multiple varieties of roasted meat.
-The majority of siu laap is white meat.
+Meat and rice plates

+A portion of meat, such as char siu, served on a bed of steamed white rice.
+A typical variant consists of half-and-half portions of two types of siu mei and lou mei (or sometimes more than two).
+A steamed vegetable (such as choy sum) is frequently, but not always included.

 Little pot rice

 Little pot rice (煲仔饭 (煲仔飯, bou1 zai2 faan6, bāozǎifàn)) are dishes cooked and served in a flat-bottomed pot (as opposed to a round-bottomed wok).
 Usually this is a saucepan or braising pan (see clay pot cooking).
 Such dishes are cooked by covering and steaming, making the rice and ingredients very hot and soft.
 Usually the ingredients are layered on top of the rice with little or no mixing in between.
 Many standard combinations exist.

 Banquet/dinner dishes

 A number of dishes are traditionally served in Cantonese restaurants only at dinner time.
+Said banquets were typically served in the capital's famous tea houses.
+Guangzhou’s tea houses have historically served as meeting places for the public, where political movements could foment and lead to action.
+The main draw of these tea houses was to enjoy dim sum.
+While eating dim sum in tea houses grew in popularity during the nineteenth century, the different snacks and small bites that were enjoyed grew Guangzhou staples to encompassing culinary traditions from China’s numerous provinces.
+After the Qing’s defeat in the first Opium War, culinary influences outside of China found there way into the dim sum served at tea houses, with ingredients such as Worcestershire sauce and Ketchup becoming staple ingredients.
 Dim sum restaurants stop serving bamboo-basket dishes after the yum cha period (equivalent to afternoon tea) and begin offering an entirely different menu in the evening.
 Some dishes are standard while others are regional.
 Some are customised for special purposes such as Chinese marriages or banquets.
 Salt and pepper dishes are one of the few spicy dishes.